gookit/goutil/README.md

 > Package `github.com/gookit/goutil/errorx`

-'errorx' provides an enhanced error reporting implementation that contains call stack information and can wrap the previous level of error.
+`errorx` provides an enhanced error reporting implementation that contains call stack information and can wrap the previous level of error.

 > Additional call stack information is included when printing errors, making it easy to log and find problems.